 Most law firms have some contact with persons born outside the United States.
 Whether as clients, friends of clients or even co-workers, lawyers live and work alongside people who are subject to a different set of laws than United States Citizens.
 The Immigration and Nationality Act (INA) established a set of laws that apply only to persons born outside the United States who have not become American Citizens.
 These laws include provisions that seem to violate every idea most lawyers have regarding due process and fundamental fairness.
 However, with a little preparation, you can make sure your client spends as little time as possible in immigration custody.

-Every week our firm receives calls from lawyers who have been contacted by a friends or family of non-citizens suddenly taken into custody by the United States Immigration and Customs Enforcement, a division of Department of Homeland Security (DHS).
+Every week our firm receives calls from lawyers who have been contacted by a friend or family of non-citizens suddenly taken into custody by the United States Immigration and Customs Enforcement, a division of Department of Homeland Security (DHS).
 This branch of DHS is commonly referred to as “ICE”.
 They now cover a wide variety of Immigration and customs enforcement tasks formerly handled by separate governmental agencies.
 With an annual budget of more than $5.7 billion, the ICE is constantly looking for new ways to hold criminal and non-criminal non-citizens in immigration detention facilities all over America.

 Since 1996, the ICE and its predecessor agency, the Immigration and Naturalization Service, have relied on a piece of legislation passed in 1996 to hold non-citizens without bail while deportation proceedings proceed, and frequently for extended periods of time after a non-citizen has been ordered removed.
 The 1996 Anti-terrorism and Effective Death Penalty Act (AEDPA) and the 1996 Illegal Immigration Reform and Immigrant Responsibility Act (IIRAIRA) have had the combined effect of dramatically increasing the number of non-citizens held by the ICE.